Harish-Chandra bimodules over rational Cherednik algebras: Preliminaries

-\begin{rmk} We use the normalization of the Hecke algebra $\cH_q$ whose quadratic relations read $(T_i - 1)(T_i + q) = 0$, which is not standard.
+\begin{rmk} For the Hecke algebra of a Coxeter group, we use the normalization of the Hecke algebra $\cH_q$ whose quadratic relations read $(T_i - 1)(T_i + q) = 0$, which is not standard.
 Hence, our $T_i$'s differ from those of \cite{DiJa} by a factor of $q$, and our $q$ corresponds to $q^{-1}$ in \cite{DiJa}.
 Using this normalization, we say that an $\mathcal{H}_q$-module is trivial if all $T_{i}$'s act by $1$.
 See also remark after Theorem 2.6 in \cite{DiJa}. \end{rmk}

-\subsection{KZ functor.}
+\subsection{KZ functor}

-Consider the Cherednik algebra $H_{c} := H_{c}(W)$.
-In \cite{GGOR} it is shown that there exists a quotient functor $\KZ: \cO_{c} \rightarrow \cH_{q}(W)$, where the parameter $q$ depends on $c$.
-We are not going to be explicit about this dependence, we just remark that, if $W$ is a reflection group where all reflections have order $2$, then $q = \exp(2\pi\sqrt{-1}c)$.
-In this section, we briefly explain the construction of this functor.
-See \cite[Section 5]{GGOR} for more details. \\